-Situations not covered in the Rules 1.3
+Situations not covered by the Rules

 Assessors must comply with these Rules unless prior approval has been sought and approved by the National Administrator.

 Where appropriate, Assessors may contact the National Administrator to propose an alternative methodology, outlining the circumstances and rationale.
 Prior approval for use is required and may be granted conditionally, on a case-by-case basis and at the National Administrator's discretion.